|

 sitting across the table beaming with triumph.

-Dad was so pumped over his good deed, he looked like he was ready to
+Dad was so pumped over his good deed, he looked ready to

-don an Indian headdress and start dancing in the aisle, war whoop
+don an Indian war bonnet and start dancing in the aisle, piercing war whoops

 goddamn Father of the Year